dobesv/dobesv.github.com/docs/postgresql-http-api.markdown

+---
+layout: post
-# PostgreSQL HTTP API Draft
+title: PostgreSQL HTTP API Draft
+---

 The benefit of an HTTP API would be easier access via tools that don't support the PostgreSQL protocol, such as curl, web browsers, new programming languages, etc..